Josh Heuston

-Joshua Heuston (born 18 November 1996) is an Australian actor and model.
+Joshua Heuston (born 18 November 1996) is an Australian actor.
 He is best known for his roles in the Australian television series Dive Club (2021), More Than This, Heartbreak High and Bali 2002 (all three 2022); as well as for his work in modelling.

 Early life and education

 Heuston was born and raised in Sydney, and is of Anglo-Sri Lankan descent.

 Career

 Modelling

 Heuston was working as a bartender during first year at university when he was scouted to be a model.
 After some thought, he explored photography and style then started seriously posting to Instagram and YouTube where he quickly became a sought after content creator.
 Heuston has worked on campaigns for major brands such as Fendi, Gucci, Louis Vuitton, David Jones and Burberry among many others.
 He was invited to sit in the front row of the Milan and Shanghai catwalk for Tommynow Drive by Tommy Hilfiger and did a meet and greet for the brand in Sydney.

-In 2018, he made his Mercedes Benz Fashion Week Australia debut walking for the brand 'Justin Cassin'.
+In 2018, he made his Australian Fashion Week debut walking for the brand 'Justin Cassin'.

 In 2020, Heuston was part of a campaign for Bumble in Australia where his dating profile was featured and encouraged "virtual dating" during the pandemic.